Ameren to Begin Decontaminating Champaign’s 5th and Hill

 In about a week, Ameren Illinois is poised to decontaminating soil at the Fifth and Hill street site in Champaign, located in an area that once housed a manufactured gas plant.

-Ameren now own the property.
+Ameren now owns the property.
 The decontamination process is expected to take up to six months, and it involves using steel pipes to inject a chemical into the ground that is meant to break down the toxicity of the soil.

 The chemical, which consists of iron and hydrogen peroxide, will be injected at various depths from approximately three to 40 feet.